hyosung11/Launch-School/Courses/journal.md

 15:24 I still have not heard from Greenshades about the Sale Engineer position.
 I can just focus on more practice.

 16:20 I still have not heard from Greenshades.
 Frank says they are considering one other candidate.
 My stomach hurts a little bit.
 I'm looking forward to passing the interview assessment and moving on to OOP - Object-Oriented Programming.
 Laurent says he doesn't like OOP.

+18:05 After dinner of Truly Sichuan and no word from Greenshades.
+I should look for other positions.
+Tired.
+I think I'll pass the interview assessment on Monday.